 The education of self-awareness comes through the variety of choices a child makes throughout the day.
 One definition of virtue is the ability to responsibly choose the directions of your desire, rather than be chosen by them.
 Montessori classrooms can give the child a chance to make choices driven by their interests.
 When concentration is linked with interest it is deep and profound.

 Global responsibility starts with each person’s relationship to their immediate environment and expands out concentrically as they mature.
 Global awareness comes through a rich geography program based on respect of cultural diversity as well as understanding the integrity of environmental systems.
 Recycling and conservation of resources is an integral part of the curriculum.

 Does Parkside offer any financial assistance?

-We have a limited amount of funds available for financial assistance based on the financial needs of our community.
-If you are interested in applying for tuition assistance please contact Cathy David.
+We have a limited amount of financial assistance available for qualifying families.
+If you are interested in applying for assistance, please contact our Director of Finance, Cathy David.